resolritter/library/README.md

 head
 tail
 kill
+pkill
 flock
-nc
 ss
 ```

-Additionally `docker-compose` and `memcached` should be installed for,
+Additionally `docker-compose`  should be installed for spawning test instances
-respectively, spawning instances and coordinating resources between them.
-Their
+and coordinating resources between them.
+Their purpose is explained in [How
-purpose is explained in [How testing is done](#how-testing-is-done).
+testing is done](#how-testing-is-done).

-Once everything is set up, run

-1. Spawn the test database

-`./run_sh test_db`

-2. Run the memcached daemon

-`memcached -d`

-3. Run cargo test

-`cargo test`

 ### Web UI integration tests